 Harpsichordist, organist, and conductor Paolo Bordignon has received acclaim for “outstanding," “lively and distinctive" interpretations of early music to “compelling" performances of avant-garde repertoire.

-Paolo is harpsichordist of the New York Philharmonic and has performed with the Orpheus Chamber Orchestra, Camerata Pacifica, Mostly Mozart Festival Orchestra, the Knights, English Chamber Orchestra, American Symphony Orchestra, St. Paul Chamber Orchestra, and the Orchestra of St. Luke’s.
+Paolo is harpsichordist of the New York Philharmonic and performs in 2018-19 with Camerata Pacifica, Orpheus Chamber Orchestra, the Chamber Music Society of Lincoln Center, Santa Fe Chamber Music Festival, New Jersey Symphony Orchestra, ECCO - East Coast Chamber Orchestra, and a Trans-Siberian Arts Festival tour with the Sejong Soloists.
+He has appeared with the English Chamber Orchestra, American Symphony Orchestra, St. Paul Chamber Orchestra, Lincoln Center's Mostly Mozart Festival Orchestra, the Knights, and the Orchestra of St. Luke’s.

-As a soloist and chamber musician, he has collaborated with Sir James Galway, Itzhak Perlman, David Robertson, Reinhard Goebel, Paul Hillier, Bobby McFerrin, and Midori, as well as Renee Fleming and Wynton Marsalis in a Juilliard Gala.
+As a soloist and chamber musician, he has collaborated with Sir James Galway, Itzhak Perlman, David Robertson, Reinhard Goebel, Paul Hillier, Bobby McFerrin, and Midori, as well as Renée Fleming and Wynton Marsalis in a Juilliard Gala.
 For the opening of Carnegie Hall’s Zankel Hall, he gave the east coast première of Philip Glass’s Concerto for Harpsichord and Orchestra.
-He has also performed for New York Fashion Week.
+He has also appeared in solo performance for New York Fashion Week.

 Festival appearances include Aspen, Bard, Bay Chamber, Bridgehampton, Jackson Hole, Palm Beach, and Vail.
 He has recorded for Warner Classics, Universal Music, Manta, Tuneful Oasis, Red Bandana, and Eusonia Records.
-He has appeared on NBC, PBS, CNN, NPR, the CBC, and on Korean and Japanese national television.
+He has appeared on NBC, CBS, PBS, CNN, NPR (including Pipedreams and Performance Today), the CBC, and on Korean and Japanese national television.